Ginandtoshi/SD5913/Assignment2/README.md

 # SD5913 Assignment 2 (2025.09.28)- Green Growth

 This project visualizes an estimated China's forestry plantation data with generative pixel art on a terrain.
 Trees are planted and grow over time based on yearly plantation numbers and growth data.
-The image is also sectioned roughtly into regions, like northern, southern parts of China, where different trees would grow.
+Every time the user click the screen, it would show the progress of one year, starting at 1973 to 2025.

 ## Demo Video
 https://youtu.be/HWaw-RbZ5IM